Distortion Resilience for Goal-Oriented Semantic Communication: Experimental Evaluations

 \section{Experimental Evaluations}

-We assess DRGO's performance in two different schemes: AI Inference and AI Training schemes.
-Our experimental evaluations follow the settings explained in detail in Appendix~\ref{sec:settings}.
-Our official implementation is available on Github\footnote[1]{\url{https://github.com/Skyd-Semantic/DRGO-SemCom}.} .
+We assess DRGO performance in two different schemes: AI inference and AI training.
+Detailed settings for our experimental evaluations are provided in Appendix~\ref{sec:settings}.
+The official implementation is available on Github\footnote[1]{\url{https://github.com/Skyd-Semantic/DRGO-SemCom}} .